 In his Executive Education program, Mende ups the ante on this discourse by asking, “What about something that can’t actually be sold?”
 He points to the famous conundrum that rocked the art world back in 2012, when the IRS came calling on the owners of Robert Rauschenberg’s Canyon.
 This masterwork of 20th-century art is one of Rauschenberg’s hybrid works incorporating painting, collage, and found objects.
 Included in Canyon is a stuffed bald eagle that had been previously found in a pile of debris and given to the artist by a friend.
 The work ended up in the estate of New York art dealer Ileana Sonnabend, a collection worth billions of dollars and inherited by her children upon her death in 2007.

-Posted by MIT Sloan Executive Education - 7 months and 10 days ago
+Posted by MIT Sloan Executive Education - 1 year and 7 days ago

 In the two-day executive education program, Strategic Cost Analysis for Managers, MIT Sloan Professor John Core and co-lecturer Christopher Noe focus on how to use internal accounting information for decision making—a particularly pertinent topic for mid-level managers who need to think about why information was prepared the way it was, as well as how they can use the information most effectively.

 “Companies make mistakes all the time with this kind of internal accounting information, which has been prepared for some other purpose than what they are using it for.
 This course teaches you how to be disciplined about thinking about the information you have.”

 In addition, the program covers subjects such as fixed and variable costs and delves into the common pitfalls that can occur if managers use information without thinking through what they actually have.
 “In decision making, you need to think about what costs are going to change as a result of your decision and not assume they are going to go up one-to-one.”
 This applies to managing people and employee pay scales.